 What’s it really like, working in the travel industry?

 To help answer this age old question, I asked some of my favourite travel bloggers to share their experiences.
+You might be surprised to read that there are plenty of jobs available in travel, so you might not have to apply to become cabin crew just yet!
 Read on to see what they do, the different types of jobs available in travel and to find out whether it’s really worth it…

 Working as a hotel bartender in Paris – Simone from Take Your Bag